 This is a search is occasionally included in the estimate for your Kirkby Lonsdale conveyancing searches.
 It is a large document of more than thirty pages, listing and detailing important information about Kirkby Lonsdale around the property and the people living there.
 It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Kirkby Lonsdale Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful information regarding Kirkby Lonsdale.

-Are there restrictive covenants that are commonly picked up during conveyancing in Kirkby Lonsdale?
+Are there restrictive covenants that are commonly identified as part of conveyancing in Kirkby Lonsdale?

 Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Kirkby Lonsdale.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’